Daculliber/secure_config/README.md

 generate(path,key_length, password <to be embeded in the program>,args< ("Tf", "tF", "Tp","tf" etc). timestamp T corrupt / t disable; system fingerprint F corrupt / f disable; p ignore errors for missing args>,
        print_data=False<Hides the library's printing.
 Useful if you use it in a program>, key<uses any string you put there as the key (optional)>)

-activate(path,password,auth_key) if file inactive or disabled
+activate(path,password,auth_key) if file inactive or disabled.
+Returns False for any exception.
+Returns False for any exception or atuthentification failure.

-read_file(path,password) returns the content of the file(ie. what YOU store inside it)
+read_file(path,password) returns the content of the file(ie. what YOU store inside it)  Returns False for any exception or tampered file.

-write_file(path,password,content) allows you to write [content: anything] to the file just like pickle
+write_file(path,password,content) allows you to write [content: anything] to the file just like pickle.
+Returns False for any exception or tampered file.

 def check_status(path,password) returns the status of the file as str: "inactive","disabled","active",or "corrupted".

 Security: